roytang/blog/collections/quotes/2011/01/32222716060762112/index.md

 - type: plurk
   url: https://plurk.com/p/agn4qq
 tags:
-- quotes
+- bragging
 ---

-‎"It's not bragging if you can back it up." -Muhammad Ali
+"It's not bragging if you can back it up."

+-- Muhammad Ali